-A representative of our transfer agent, American Stock Transfer and Trust Company, LLC, will tabulate the votes and act as inspector of elections.
+A representative of our transfer agent, American Stock Transfer and Trust Company, LLC, or another person designated by or at the direction of our Board, will tabulate the votes and act as inspector of elections.

 Can I revoke my proxy before it is exercised?